VROOM-Project/vroom-express/README.md

 - set a max number of locations in handled queries;
 - set the `vroom` exec path on the system (if not found in `PATH`);
 - set the default wrt the detailed route geometry display;
-- choose to use new v5.\* OSRM API or older v4.\*;
 - set address and port for `osrm-routed`;
-- choose to use `libosrm` over `osrm-routed`;
 - set directory for `access.log` file;
-- allow to override some of the above at query time (see "Notes").

-# Notes

-The new VROOM API (using `json` input) is required but not released yet so make sure you build VROOM from the `develop` branch in the meantime.

-As a default, responses do not contain the route geometry but this can be changed at query-time by adding an `"options": {"g": true}` object to the json request.